karagenit/optional/README.md

 Ruby Gem to Allow Safe Accessing a la Java Optionals.

-In ruby 2.2+, the safe access operator `&.` prevents `NilClass::NoMethodErrors`, but no such feature exists in prior versions.
+In Ruby 2.3+, the safe access operator `&.` prevents `NilClass::NoMethodError`, but no such feature exists in prior versions.
+This gem aims to provide a cross-version compatible solution.

 ## Installation